-This book was on my reading list since the day I moved to Goa this January.
+This book Moving to Goa by Katharina Kakar was on my reading list since the day I moved to Goa this January.
 Reading it after living here for 7 months was probably the best time to read it.
-I could relate to all that Katharina had to say about Goan-Migrant relationship having experienced it first hand.
-I had visited some of the places she mentioned in her book and got a list of places to be visited in the non-touristy part of Goa.
+I could relate to all that Katharina Kakar had to say about Goan-Migrant relationship having experienced it first hand.
+I had visited some of the places she mentioned in her book and also got a list of places I should visit in the non-touristy part of Goa.
 Perfect timing as always.

-In the better-known aspects she talks about the beaches and all that happens or is perceived to happen – scratching beyond the surface and telling you some behind the shack scenes.
-She talks about mining and its impact as she has seen first hand and the corruption there in.
-She talks about the food and the influences that it carries from its various rulers.
-She talks about the palatial Portuguese houses with a reference to what people still feel about the Goan liberation.
-She talks about Goa becoming the melting pot of the creative people – writers, photographers, artists and the just born author in me smiled on this strange co-incidence.
+In the better-known aspects, she talks about the beaches and all that happens or is perceived to happen there.
+Scratching beyond the surface and telling you some behind the shack scenes.
+She talks about mining and its impact as she has seen first hand.
+She also talks about the corruption therein.
+The author also talks about the food and the influences that it carries from its various rulers.
+Katharina talks about the palatial Portuguese houses with a reference to what people still feel about the Goan liberation.
+She talks about Goa becoming the melting pot of the creative people – writers, photographers, artists and the just born author in me smiled on this strange coincidence.

-In the aspects that you can only discover if you live in Goa – she talks about the community culture of Goa that to my knowledge (after living in 10 states and 13 cities of India) is very unique to this state.
-She looks at how the land and the language binds the people of Goa and how collectively they have a say in what happens in the state unlike most other Indian states.
-She talks about how Goans relate to outsiders and this includes anyone outside Goa be it a foreigner like her or an Indian from other states like me.
+In the aspects that you can only discover if you live in Goa – she talks about the community culture of Goa that to my knowledge (after living in 10 states and 13 cities of India) is unique to this state.
+She looks at how the land and the language binds the people of Goa.
+How collectively they have a say in what happens in the state, unlike most other Indian states.
+She talks about how Goans relate to outsiders.
+Which includes anyone outside of Goa be it a foreigner like her or an Indian from other states like me.